We must catch up before Christmas!” – how often do you hear that in the last few weeks before Christmas?

 The quality of our life is largely defined by the quality (and quantity) of our social connections and interactions.
 Those connections give our life richness, purpose and meaning.

-Given that is the case it doesn’t do any harm for us to put some additional intentionality and priority round it today as part of our Best Summer series.
+Given that is the case it doesn’t do any harm for us to put some additional intentionality and priority round it today.

 Riddle me this:

-- Who, when you actually consider it, haven’t you seen in 2019 that you really would like to?
+- Who, when you actually consider it, haven’t you seen this past year that you really would like to?

 - Who lights up your world?
 Who is worth going out of your way for?